strimzi/strimzi-ui/docs/Build.md

 export * from 'Component.carbon.ts';
 ```

-By supplying the env var `cl=PATTERNFLY` before running a build - webpack will replace `carbon` with `patternfly` in the export statement.
+By supplying the env var `VL=PATTERNFLY` before running a build - webpack will replace `carbon` with `patternfly` in the export statement.

 #### Webpack output